 WHAT DOES THIS MEAN FOR CANADA'S SOCIAL FINANCE MARKET?
-As it exists now, social finance may favour larger charities.

 Given current market conditions, many charities may not be ready to access and repay social finance.

-- be aware of social finance - hold positive opinions about social finance - take a social finance loan report strong organizational capacity for social finance
+- be aware of social finance - hold positive opinions about social finance - take a social finance loan - report strong organizational capacity for social finance

-Yet, if only larger charities are able to access social finance, this would result in a narrowed range of needs and issues being addressed.
+Yet, if only larger charities are able to access social finance. this would result in a narrowed range of needs and issues being addressed.

 Continued work is needed to build charities' readiness and to adapt the supply of social finance around the concrete needs and capacities of charities.

-ADAPTING SOCIAL FINANCE SUPPLY:
+BUILDING SOCIAL FINANCE READINESS: